Premises Liability

 Slip and fall lawsuits may arise when someone is injured because of an allegedly dangerous condition on another person's property.
 These claims often involve questions about unsafe surfaces, poor maintenance, inadequate warnings, and whether the property owner or another party may have failed to address a hazard.

-When may a slip and fall claim arise?
+When a slip and fall claim may arise.

 A slip and fall claim may arise when a person is hurt after falling on a property that allegedly had an unsafe condition.
 These cases are often part of premises liability law and may involve stores, restaurants, apartment complexes, office buildings, sidewalks, parking lots, hotels, and other locations open to visitors, customers, tenants, or guests.